-As the largest faculty in the only comprehensive university in the province, we offer our students a wide range of undergraduate degrees programs in humanities. languages and social sciences and an opportunity to complement their Arts interests with a variety of programs outside Arts.
+As the largest faculty in the only comprehensive university in the province, we offer our students a wide range of undergraduate degrees programs in the humanities, languages, and social sciences.

 - the Bachelor of Arts degree program (BA)